 Where to Look for a Used Hot Tub

 Try your local dealer.
 Many dealers refurbish used spas and then resell them to the public.
 The cost may be higher than what you expect, but you can be assured the hot tub was repaired by an experienced technician with quality parts.
 These spas usually come with some sort of warranty and are in perfect working condition.

 Another place would be the classifieds in your local newspaper or online that can really help you to grab a good deal.
 Families often are forced to sell their fine running hot tubs when they move and these spas are really good options to consider.
-Purchasing a spa via these channels can save extra money, however sometimes the spas need fixing and finding the correct spa parts is left up to you.
+Purchasing a second hand hot tub via these channels can save extra money, however sometimes the spas need fixing and finding the correct spa parts is left up to you.

 A spa not used for a long time or kept empty for a while is like an old car that deteriorates standing in an old garage.
 Concentration on electrical gears will cause corrosion and dire connections.
 Pump motor shafts can corrode and lock up from lack of use.
 Seals and gaskets can dry out, contract and cause water leaks in the future after refilling.

 On the other hand, the exposure of an exposed acrylic shell to direct sunlight for extended periods of time can cause noticeable blistering of the acrylic layer, or hidden delamination of the fiberglass underneath shell reinforcement.
 This is an irretrievable damage caused to a hot tub with no water in it.

 Hence, when shopping for a used spa or hot tub evade from buying an unattended or stored unit unless you are prepared to perform extensive repairs.